 Define one or multiple endpoints.
 This is a user-friendly wrapper for

-.
+the class constructor Endpoint$new.
 Users who are not familiar with

 the concept of classes may consider using this wrapper directly.